Using a Non-Contact Voltage Tester (Voltage Pen) Safely

 NCVTs and NFPA 70E: A Matter of Compliance

 NFPA 70E sets the standard for creating an Electrically Safe Work Condition (ESWC).
-While a voltage pen is a useful preliminary tool, it does not meet the NFPA 70E requirement for verifying the absence of voltage on systems under 1000 volts.
-According to NFPA 70E 120.5, verification must be done with a contact test instrument (like a multimeter) to test phase-to-phase and phase-to-ground.
-Recent updates to the standard reinforce this principle, clarifying how NFPA 70E has changed voltage verification for electrical safety.
+While a voltage pen is a useful preliminary tool, it does not substitute for the contact verification step required by NFPA 70E when establishing an electrically safe work condition.
 The NCVT’s role is to add a layer of safety before the required contact test is performed, not to replace it.
-A comprehensive understanding of how the 2023 NEC improves electrical worker safety and aligns with NFPA 70E is crucial for every electrician.
+For additional guidance on how verification requirements have evolved, see how NFPA 70E has changed voltage verification for electrical safety and how the 2023 NEC improves electrical worker safety.

 Key Takeaways for Safe Voltage Pen Use